25 Amazing Things to Do in Athens, Greece

 The many amazing things to do in Athens make the Greek capital one of the most popular destinations for a city trip in Europe.
 Everyone knows the world-famous Acropolis, the city’s landmark, however, many more fascinating attractions await you on a sightseeing tour.
 During your city walk, you will explore the charming old town of Athens, marvel at imposing excavation sites, visit interesting museums and experience a magnificent view of the snow-white coastal metropolis from the city hills.
 But not only that, also the many cool trendy neighborhoods, with great bars and restaurants are a guarantee for an unforgettable vacation.
 But what are the best things to do in Athens, what are the real insider tips for a city trip, and which activities should not be missed?

-General information about Athens in Greece
+General Information about Athens in Greece

 The 4 million inhabitants city of Athens is also the capital of Greece and is considered the cradle of Western civilization.
 Once this metropolis formed the center of Greek antiquity.
 The history of this historic cosmopolitan city goes back more than 3,000 years, and the exceptionally rich cultural heritage can be admired at almost every corner of the city center during a city tour.
-A must-see and at the same time the most important attraction in Athens is of course the gigantic Acropolis, a UNESCO World Heritage Site, which is situated majestically on a high hill and dominates the general cityscape.
+A must-see and at the same time, the most important attraction in Athens is of course, the gigantic Acropolis, a UNESCO World Heritage Site, which is situated majestically on a high hill and dominates the general cityscape.

 Really worth seeing, however, are also the many fantastic museums in Athens, where you can dive deep into the history of antiquity.
-And of course, the spectacular excavation sites with the ancient temples and the historic buildings that can be found on almost every corner of the old town.
-For those who love shopping, it is best to stroll along the long Ermou Street, the famous boulevard of the city center.
+And of course, the spectacular excavation sites with the ancient temples and the historic buildings that can be found at almost every corner of the old town.
+For those who love shopping, it is best to stroll along the long Ermou Street, the famous boulevardof the city center.
 Moreover, the Plaka district, the old town of Athens, is absolutely worth visiting, where charming alleys and colorful taverns invite to enjoy.

 The Best Things to Do in Athens